Ofsted inspection: pupil premium spending

 While you aren't expected to direct exactly how pupil premium funding is spent, inspectors will look at how effectively you've challenged the impact of that spending to drive up attainment for disadvantaged pupils.

-No graded judgement for pupil premium spending, but it affects the 'leadership and management' judgement
+Pupil premium affects the 'leadership and management' judgement

 There's no separate graded judgement for pupil premium spending, but Ofsted will look for confirmation that the way your school uses its funding is based on good evidence.

-You'll find this in paragraph 277 of the School Inspection Handbook.
+You'll find this in paragraphs 346 and 363 of the